krithika93/bedrock-story-generator-jurassic/README.md

 ## **AWS Lambda Story Generator with Jurassic-2 Ultra and S3 Integration**

 This project demonstrates how to set up an AWS Lambda function to generate imaginative stories using the **Jurassic-2 Ultra model** from **AWS Bedrock** and save the generated stories to an S3 bucket.
 The function is optimized for handling large outputs and includes timeout and error handling.
+The function uses environment variables to **securely manage sensitive configurations** like bucket names and model IDs.

 ---